Gopivardhan/FHE-House-Price-Predictions/README.md

-# 🏠 FHE House Price Predictions
+# 🏠 FHE House Price Predictions Gopi Vardhan Vallabhaneni

 This project leverages **Fully Homomorphic Encryption (FHE)** techniques to enable **secure and private house price predictions**.
 The goal is to demonstrate how encrypted data can be processed and analyzed without compromising user privacy.